stellar/java-stellar-anchor-sdk/docs/01 - Contributing/A - Development Environment.md

 the `service-runner/src/main/resources/profiles` folder.

 - `default`: starts all servers with the most commonly used configuration.
+- `deployment`: starts all servers so that all SEPs can be tested using the demo wallet.
 - `rpc`: starts all servers with the RPC enabled.
 - `custody`: starts all servers with the custody servers enabled.
 - `auth-apikey-custody`: starts the custody servers with the API key authentication enabled.